LYRA-Block-Lattice/Lyra-Core/Docker/README.md

 After normal setup above, you may want host dual node for Lyra network.
 ```
-# create a self-signed certificate
+# create a self-signed certificate if not done already
 mkdir ~/.lyra
 mkdir ~/.lyra/https
 cd ~/.lyra/https